Stand Out From the Crowd with a CV Template

 Professional templates highlight your strengths, look appropriate for the industry, and are easy for recruiters to skim-read.

 Basic CV templateA basic template will include sections for the following information: name, contact details, employment, education, skills, and a personal profile.
-This curriculum vitae is usually a single page long, so content is brief and to the point.
+This CV is usually a single page long, so content is brief and to the point.

 Good CV templateA good CV template will help you to put your best foot forward in a way that's appropriate for the role you want.
 It will provide you with a clear structure and an uncluttered layout, making it quick and easy for employers to skim-read your CV.